-First, we look at the distributions of each index, and how it changes for the different time intervals we took.
-Table 1 contains information for the SW index, for +/- 30 seconds, +/- 1 minute and +/- 2 minutes intervals.
+First, we look at the distributions of each index and how it changes for the different time intervals we took.
+Table 1 contains information for the SW index, for ± 30 s, ± 1 min, and ± 2 min intervals.
 Table 2 contains information for the PP index, in the same format as Table 1.